-Hold brainstorming sessions, get input from different stakeholders on your planned projects.
-At Brafton, writers, graphic designers, videographers, strategists and project managers all work together in the early stages of content development to hash out a strategy and ideate around topics that our target audience will interesting and relevant to their work.
+Hold brainstorming sessions, and get input from different stakeholders on your planned projects.
+At Brafton, writers, graphic designers, videographers, strategists and project managers all work together in the early stages of content development to hash out a strategy and ideate around topics that our target audience will find interesting and relevant to their work.

 Working out a viable production and delivery schedule is key.
 You wouldn’t believe how easy it is for the wheels to come off a content calendar because of a single delay.
 These things tend to snowball, especially when more complex content types are involved.

 Meticulously plan out a content calendar that includes plenty of room for team members to complete initial drafts, provide and apply feedback, produce a finalized product and promote those materials on social media channels.

 If you have enough material to map out an entire quarter’s worth of content, that’s awesome, but don’t feel like you need to necessarily look that far into the future.
 Focus on high-quality content first, even if it means you only have a concrete plan for the next month or so.

 How An Effective Content Development Plan Transforms Your Content Strategy

 Now that you know all the ingredients that go into developing effective (and delicious) content plans, you should know just how it’ll affect your content strategy overall (and what you stand to gain from your audience consuming the morsels of content).
 A little hint to preface this section: it’s for the better.

 Great content, no matter the content type, is made even better when clear goals are outlined.
 As we’ve established, this is best done by building a content plan where:

 Here’s how, in following those steps, your business stand to benefit: